 And if they don't?

-What can I say?
-If they do not do this in your city I would say it is safe to assume that they are not serious people.
-And I can only hope that the voters are keeping a close eye on them so that in the next election they can be tossed out on their ears in the hope that wiser counsel and decisions will follow.
+What can we say?
+If they do not take on this challenge n all its related parts in your city we would say it is safe to assume that they are not serious people.
+And we can only hope that the voters are keeping a close eye on them so that in the next election they can be tossed out on their ears in the hope that wiser counsel and decisions will follow.

 David Hembrow writes on this date from the Netherlands: There can't be many ideas so utterly wrong-headed as proposing that a form of transport which consumes energy and creates pollution ought to be "free".

 Sicnarf Nottirb pens from Paris Tennessee: Free Public Transport, Free Parking (of course), Free Roads, Free Speed Limits and as close to Free Gas as you can make it.
-That's what makes a country great!
+That's what makes America great!

 # # #